History of Social Dance

 • Polonaise

-• Two Step - referred to as the Washington Post
+• Two Step, referred to as the Washington Post

 The History of Social Dance in the Twentieth Century

-The twentieth century saw major changes in social dance as music and culture changed dramatically.
-As the previous century came to a close, the influence of [History of African Dance| African based dance] was seen as the Cakewalk was introduced to audiences in the United States.
-Considered scandalous by many with its strong rhythms and strutting style, a modified version of the cakewalk found its way into the stately ballroom dancing of the time.
+The twentieth century was "scandalous" according to many, with its dances using strong rhythms and strutting style, starting when a modified version of the Cakewalk found its way into the stately ballroom dancing of the time.